dnnsharp/sharp-scheduler-guide/imap.md

     * **Username **- usually the full email address;
     * **Password** - the email password;
     * **Custom Data** where can be appended a Data Key and a Data Value that can be used later in actions.
+* **Start Date** - use this option to specify a starting date from which the trigger will scan e-mails.
+This will be updated with the last run time.
+* **Make this go through all existing mail at the first run**.
+This will override the Start Date setting.
+* **Compact body text **- it removes all empty lines and extra whitespace form the \[Mail:BodyText\] token.

+* **Save Attachments** - enable this option for save the attached files.